3.4. Avoiding Exceptions¶

 } // Exception

-To avoid the exception in the example above, you need only ensure that
+To avoid the exception in the example above, you only need to ensure

-you do not invoke members (i.e., call methods or access instance
+that you do not invoke members (i.e., call instance methods or access

 when s